rcland12/holly-stream/README.md

 1. [Media player (VLC, Windows Media Player, etc.)](#watching-stream-through-streaming-software)
 2. [Web page via Nginx/HLS.](#watching-stream-through-web-browser)

-Pick any of the previous three options and follow the instructions below to deploy.
+Pick an option from each list and follow the instructions below to deploy.
 If you are new to object detection I recommend you stick to the default model provided.
 Otherwise, you can supply your own YOLOv5 model.

 ---